 Lectures: This course is a face-to-face course.
-This means that each lecture will take place in-person during the class hours.
+This means that each lecture will take place inperson during the class hours.
 Attending the sessions in person is strongly recommended.
 Failure to attend may result in being marked as "unattended" for the course, which may negatively impact your financial aid status.
 Additionally, quizzes will take place in-class, so failure to attend could result in zeros on quizzes.
 Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for quizzes and exams.
 Note, if at any point the course is forced to go converged or completely online due to COVID-19, you will be provided with additional information on how to access the course lectures.

-Classes start at 11:30 AM, and students must be in the classroom by that time.
+Students are expected to be in the classroom at the starting time of the class period.
 Being late to class may have consequences for your final course grade.